 Your Own Private Tour Guide

 Don’t forget this is a private walking tour, just for you and your friends and family.
 There will be no-one else on the tour with you, so you have the guide to yourself.
 We have some of Kyoto’s best English-speaking guides, helping you maximise your time and enjoyment of the city and also get a deeper understanding of the history and significance of each place you visit.
 The tour price is for the whole group, not per person!

 - Cost: ¥35,000 for 1 to 6 people per private group.
 The cost is NOT per person

 - Difficulty: Easy

 - Highlights: Hanami-koji Lane (geisha district), preserved houses, the chance of geisha sightings, an explanation of the world of the geisha, Shimbashi (the most scenic street in all Kyoto), and Ponto-cho (another scenic geisha district)

-- Ideal starting time: 5.30pm (tour not offered on Sunday evening or from Dec 29 to Jan 3).
+- Starting time: 5pm from October to April, 5:30pm from May to September (tour not offered on Sunday evenings or from Dec 29 to Jan 3).

 How To Book A Kyoto Private Walking Tour

 Please send us an inquiry using the form below.
 We will then quickly respond to you by email confirming availability and any other requirements you may have.
 You can pay either in advance online using your credit card, or you can pay at the conclusion of the tour in cash.
 Japanese Yen, US Dollars or Euros are acceptable for cash payments.